mr-milt/ChapterQuick/md/chanceLog.md

     - Added automatic switching chapter whit configurable delay
     - Made it so that active tab get chances call automatically after chanced in settings.html without needing to reload page
     - More supported sites
+    - backend for link to pdf (currently only available for manga-scans.com)
     - Bug fixes

 2. ### 1.3: